 Not that most men would confide how they were injured.

-Most victims feel humiliated but there is evidence that men are especially reluctant to seek help, let alone publicity, either because they will be regarded as wimps or be suspected of being bullies who deserved what happened to them.
+It is hardly surprising that male victims are undercounted and overlooked.
 As Ken Gregory, a fit and powerfully-built man said after his wife tipped boiling water over his head in the worst of several unprovoked attacks, ‘As a man who is a bit older and who isn’t exactly small, there is a perception that you can’t be a victim of domestic violence.
 But it should be the same message that they put out for women – don’t be frightened, you don’t have to put up with it.’
-(The Times, 13 March 2015)
+(The Times, 13 March 2015).